toolleeo/cli-apps/README.md

 Search files and exploring directory trees to look for text or patterns (RegEx) contained in files; alternatives to the `grep` command.

 * [ack](http://beyondgrep.com/) - A tool like `grep` optimized for programmers; written in Perl, it speeds up searches thanks to skipping non-interesting directories, such as `.git`.
-* [ag](https://github.com/ggreer/the_silver_searcher) - (The silver searcher) is a text search utility targeted to source code; it skips versioning systems data directories; it is inspired by `ack`, but faster.
+* [ag](https://github.com/ggreer/the_silver_searcher) - (The silver searcher) - a text search utility targeted to source code; it skips versioning systems data directories; it is inspired by `ack`, but faster.
 * [ast-grep](https://github.com/ast-grep/ast-grep) - A CLI tool for code structural search, lint and rewriting.
 * [hae](https://github.com/eeroel/hae) - Like grep but with natural language queries; useful to retrieve paragraphs of text that deal with specific topics.
 * [hypergrep](https://github.com/p-ranav/hypergrep) - Recursively search directories for a regex pattern using Intel Hypescan.
 * [paragrep](http://software.clapper.org/paragrep/) - Greps regular expressions in a text file(s) and prints out the paragraphs containing those expressions, a paragraph is defined as a block of text delimited by an empty or blank line, fully customizable via command line parameters.
 * [ripgrep](https://github.com/BurntSushi/ripgrep) - Recursively searches directories for a regex pattern.
 * [ripgrep-all](https://github.com/phiresky/ripgrep-all) - grep in text files but also search in PDFs, E-Books, office documents, zip, tar.gz, etc.
-* [sift](https://sift-tool.org/) - Fast and powerful open source alternative to grep; it targets flexibility and performance: can be as fast as "regular" grep and allows specifying complex expressions to find text.
+* [sift](https://sift-tool.org/) - Fast and powerful alternative to `grep`; it targets flexibility and performance: can be as fast as `grep` and allows specifying complex expressions to find text.
 * [ugrep](https://github.com/Genivia/ugrep) - Ultra fast grep with interactive TUI, fuzzy search, boolean queries, hexdumps and more.
 * [vgrep](https://github.com/vrothberg/vgrep) - User-friendly pager for grep.